ringo/ringojs.org/site/documentation/workers.md

-# Workers
+# Workers and multithreading

 Multi-threading is hard if its done with threads.
-To introduce a good level of abstraction and to hide implementation details, Ringo offers "shared-nothing" workers for multi-threading.
+To introduce a good level of abstraction and to hide implementation details, Ringo offers "shared-nothing" workers for parallel execution.
 A worker has its own private set of modules and an isolated scope, tied together in a single JVM thread.
 Each worker also gets its own single-threaded event loop that behaves just like the event loop in the browser or in node / io.js.
 They are inspired by W3C Web Workers and their communication model via the `postMessage()` method and the `onmessage` event handler.